fbpx

 Free Consultation

 When learning to read, children may mistake certain letters for other similar ones, especially those that can be reversed or appear the same when seen in a mirror.
-The child may read “dog” as “bog” or look at the written word “was” and read it as “saw”.
-These sorts of errors are called “reversals” or “mirror writing.”
+The child may read dog as bog or look at the written word was and read it as saw.
+These errors are called letter reversals and mirror writing.
+Are they signs of dyslexia?

 Learning lowercase letters can be confusing for many children, especially the letters b, d, p, and q.
 When you think about it, it’s not surprising that kids often mix them up.
 After all, most objects don’t change what they are just because you flip them around or turn them upside down!